In This Section

 How will the regional Competitions work?

 You will participate in Regional Events organized by a host school and AISC.
 Regional divisions will remain the same as the U.S. ASCE conferences.
 Exceptions may be made for new schools and special cases.
 Dates and locations of the Regional Events will be posted on the AISC website.
 Some Regional Events may be held concurrently with the ASCE conference as an independent event.
-Schools participating at a Regional Event will receive at least $250 funding from AISC.
+Domestic schools participating at a Regional Event will receive at least $250 funding from AISC.
 Guest Teams are not eligible to receive monetary support from AISC.
 View more on Guest Team participation.
 (Revised 10.31.18)

 How will the national Competition work?

 The AISC Student Steel Bridge Competition - 2019 National Finals will be held in late spring, 2019.
-The highest-scoring teams at the Regional Events will qualify for the National Finals.
+The highest-scoring domestic teams at the Regional Events will qualify for the National Finals.
 Schools participating at the National Finals will receive at least $500 funding from AISC.

 Can AISC help us make connection to our local steel industry to help us?